hervegirod/JampackSaved/README.md

 It appear that the original Jampack code has no licence at all.

 # Documentation
-The documentation is avilable in the original zip file, and it retained here.
+The documentation is avilable in the original zip file, and it is retained here.
 Also you can view it online [here](https://math.nist.gov/pub/Jampack/Jampack/Doc/00_Manual.html#mancont).